-Should a student's enrollment be terminated or cancelled for any reason, all refunds will be made according to the following refund schedule and norms:
+Should a student's enrollment be terminated or cancelled for any reason, all refunds will be processed according to the following refund guidelines:

-- 1. Cancellation can be made in person, by certified mail or by termination. - No charge will be made for submitting an application for admission.
-If the student is admitted, enrolled and cancels within three (3) business days, or is denied admission, after signing the student enrollment agreement and making initial payment, all funds will be refunded. - Cancellation after the third (3rd) business day, but before the first class, results in a refund of all funds paid. - 4.
-If cancellation occurs prior to completion of the drop/add period (first week of the term), the school will refund 100% of the tuition and fees, as well as any funds paid for supplies, books, or equipment which can be returned to the institution. - 5.
-Any student who withdraws after the drop/add period, but through 60% of the semester, will be refunded according to the refund formula.
+1. Cancellation can be made in person, by email, by certified mail, or by administrative action.

-- Termination Date: In calculating the refund due to a student, the last date of participation in class by the student is used in the calculation unless earlier written notice is received. - 7.
-Refunds will be made within 30 days of termination of student's enrollment or receipt of cancellation notice from student.
+- No charge will be made for applying for admission. - 3.
+If the student withdraws before the end of the drop/add period, the student will be refunded all (100%) tuition and fees, as well as any funds paid for supplies, books, or equipment which can be and are returned to the institution.
+New Students who cancel within three working days from the date that the student signs the enrollment agreement, will be refunded all (100%) tuition and fees, but may not be refunded for supplies, materials, and kits that are not returnable. - 4.
+Students who do not attend the courses during the established Census period will be reported by the professor.
+The administration will record an administrative withdrawal, and the student will be charged 25% of the course tuition cost.
+Federal Aid cannot be used to pay the 25%. - 5.
+Termination Date: In calculating the refund due to a student, the last date of participation in class by the student is used in the calculation, unless earlier written notice is received. - 6.
+Refunds will be processed within 30 days of termination of student's enrollment or receipt of Cancellation Notice from the student.